Last Updated on 13 June 2024 by Cycloscope

 I know you are supposed to eat local food when you travel, but sometimes a wary adventurer needs a treat.

-Macondo camp makes it’s own fresh pasta in-da-house, superb tagliatelle, tortelli, and more.
+Macondo Camp makes its own fresh pasta in-da-house, superb tagliatelle, tortelli, and more.
 The pizza is also delicious.

-Macondo also has a great selection of well-made local dishes, we recommend you to try the cassava nsima (Kondowole), rape Wotendera, and beef bites.
+Macondo also has a great selection of well-made local dishes, we recommend you try the cassava nsima (Kondowole), rape Wotendera, and beef bites.

 This nice campsite and lodge is also a good place where to get information about things to do in Mzuzu.